- Integrated Social Services

 Details regarding why the child care is needed, the length of time the child care is required, the amount of money required and who is providing the care must be obtained by the Case Manager.
 The Case Manager will be required to document rationale for short term child care.

 The parent(s) will be responsible for securing an appropriate child care provider.
-Once short term funds have been approved, they will be made out in the name of the parent.
-It is the responsibility of the parent to pay the provider of the short term child care.
+Once short term funds have been approved, they will be made out in the name of the parent to pay the provider.

 Short term funds will not be issued if the child care provider is: